May 18, 2015

-When heated, these minerals get separated from the water and accumulate themselves onto surfaces as mineral deposits, otherwise known as “scale.”
+When heated, these minerals get separated from the water and accumulate on surfaces as mineral deposits, otherwise known as “scale.”
 This scale can then adversely affect the performance of household fixtures like water lines, as well as become unattractive sights in bathrooms and kitchens.
 In addition, they’re quite tough to remove.

 So how can you tell if you have hard water?
-Various telltale signs manifest, including what’s already been described—visible scaling which are left over after water evaporates.
+Various telltale signs manifest, including what’s already been described—visible scaling which is left over after water evaporates.
 Scaling appears as white spots or powder on different surfaces, as well as some sort of “coating” on the inside of glassware.

 Water softeners make the calcium and magnesium traces in hard water switch places with more desirable minerals like sodium, essentially eliminating the problem with mineral deposits since sodium doesn’t precipitate (solidify).
-Furthermore, if you’re worried about sodium accumulating too much, don’t be—the amount added to your water is less than 12.5 milligrams per an 8-ounce glass.
+Furthermore, if you’re worried about sodium accumulating too much, don’t be—the amount added to your water is less than 12.5 milligrams per 8-ounce glass.
 With the calcium and magnesium gone, you can enjoy showers the way you’re supposed to and not worry about your pipes anymore.

 With over 20+ years of industry experience, Capital Plumbing offers the best in the business if you need expert plumbing, heating, cooling, or HVAC services in Edmonton that you can trust for the long term.